Chinese Filipinos: Surnames

-Chinese Filipinos whose ancestors came to the Philippines from 1898 onward usually have monosyllabic Chinese surnames.
-On the other hand, most Chinese ancestors came to the Philippines prior to 1898 usually have multisyllabic surnames such as Gokongwei, Ongpin, Pempengco, Yuchengco, Teehankee and Yaptinchay among such others.
+Filipino-Chinese whose ancestors came to the Philippines from 1885 onward usually have monosyllabic Chinese surnames.
+On the other hand, most Chinese ancestors came to the Philippines prior to 1885 usually have multisyllabic surnames such as Gokongwei, Ongpin, Cuyegkeng, Pempengco, Yuchengco, Tansipek, Teehankee, CuUnjieng and Yaptinchay among such others.
 These were originally full Chinese names which were transliterated in Spanish orthography and adopted as surnames.

-Common Chinese Filipino surnames are: Tan/Chan (陳/陈), Dy/Dee/Lee/Li (李), Sy/See/Siy/Sze (施), Lim/Lam (林), Chua/Choa/Choi (蔡), Yap/Ip (葉/叶), Co/Ko/Kho (許/许), Ko/Gao/Caw (高), Ho/Haw/Hau/Caw (侯), Cua/Kua/Co/Kho/Ko (柯), Coo/Khoo/Cu/Kuh (邱), Go/Ngo/Wu (吳/吴), Ong/Wong (王), Ang/Hong/Hung (洪), Lao (劉/刘), Tiu/Chang (張/张), Yu/Young/Yana (楊/杨), Auyong/Awyoung (歐陽/欧阳), Ng/Uy/Wee/Hong/Wong/Huang (黃), Tiu/Chiu/Chio/Chu (趙/赵), Chu/Chiu/Chow (周), King (龔), Chan (曾), Ty/Tee (鄭/郑), Ching/Cheng/Chong (莊/庄), Que/Cue/Kwok (郭), Leong/Liong/Leung (梁), etc.
+Common single-syllable Chinese Filipino surnames are Tan (陳), Lim (林), Chua (蔡), Uy (黃) and Ong (王).
+Most such surnames are spelled according to their Hokkien pronunciation.

-On the other hand, most Chinese Filipinos whose ancestors came to the Philippines prior to 1898 use a Hispanicized surname (see below).
+On the other hand, most Chinese Filipinos whose ancestors came to the Philippines prior to 1885 use a Hispanicized surname (see below).
 Many Filipinos who have Hispanicized Chinese surnames are no longer pure Chinese, but are Chinese mestizos.